eejyin/curent.github.io/README.md

 # CURENT LTB Web

-The web is NOT hosting publicly right now!
+The web is hosting at https://ltb.curent.org

 The web is using the Jekyll Theme *Feeling Responsive*.